 Breast pumps can be very foreign.
 There was so much jargon related to breast pumps – hospital grade pump, personal-use pump, hands-free pump, manual pumps, closed-system, open-system.

-For this review, we surveyed 35 mommies, and spoke to Allison Banfield, the founder of Proud Happy Mama – an incredible support network for new moms, and long-time parents to connect and empower each other.
+For this article, we surveyed 35 mommies and spoke to Allison Banfield, the founder of Proud Happy Mama.
+Proud Happy Mama is an incredible support network for new moms, and long-time parents to connect and empower each other.

 We also interviewed 6 lactation experts: